Rick Pitino: Iona (2020–2023)

 On March 14, 2020, Pitino was named head coach of Iona College after Tim Cluess stepped down from the position due to health issues on March 13.
 Despite the hiring, Pitino was scheduled to finish his commitments to Panathinaikos; however, on March 20, Panathinaikos announced mutual agreement to terminate the contract.

 The 2020–21 team was 6–3 in conference play for 9th in MAAC play but ran the table in the MAAC tournament with four upsets to reach the NCAA tournament and make Pitino the third coach ever to lead five different programs to the NCAA tournament.
 Pitino's squad won the regular season title in the next two seasons and won the MAAC tournament in Pitino's final season.

 St. John's (2023–present)

 On March 20, 2023, Pitino was named the head coach of St. John's, just a week after Mike Anderson was fired after four years.
+Prior to Pitino's appointment, the Red Storm had not won a Big East Conference championship since 2000, last reached the second weekend of the NCAA Tournament in 1999, and struggled with attendance at their spiritual home of Madison Square Garden.
+Pitino was recommended for the job by billionaire businessman and St. John's alumnus Mike Repole; the two had previously met through horse racing connections and Repole, who cited Pitino's book Success is a Choice as a personal favorite, promised an increase in student athlete compensation funding alongside the hire.

+The Johnnies returned to local and national prominence with Pitino at the helm; in his second season St. John's won the Big East regular-season and tournament titles, beat rival UConn home and away, and posted their first 30-win season since their 1985 run to the Final Four.
+2025–26 saw another 30-win season, repeating as Big East champions and earning a trip to the Sweet 16 of the NCAA Tournament following a dramatic last-second win over Kansas.

 National team career

 Puerto Rico

 On December 20, 2010, Pitino was hired as head coach of the senior Puerto Rico national team.
-On April 29, 2011, it was announced that Pitino would not coach the Puerto Rico national team, due to scheduling conflicts and NCAA regulations disallowing it.
+On April 29, 2011, it was announced that Pitino would not coach the team, due to scheduling conflicts and NCAA regulations disallowing it.
 Pitino coached the Puerto Rican national team at the 2015 FIBA Americas Championship, in Mexico City, Mexico.
 They finished the tournament in 5th place.